OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part2.md

 # 5. Access your ELK microservice

+Please check that the following URL return something to you:
+* Your-ICP-Service:9200  : Elasticsearch technical message indicating everything is alright
+* Your-ICP-Service:5601  : Main Kibana landing page

 👍 Congratulations!
 Your ELK application has been instantiated from IBM Cloud Private.
 You can now ready for the [Step 3](https://github.com/IBM/protect-data-on-linuxone-with-pervasive-encryption/blob/master/part3.md).